-If not, Safari will start the video in fullscreen mode like in prior iOS editions but, again—iOS 10 now lets you pinch-zoom to continue video playback inline.
+If not, Safari will start the video in fullscreen mode like in prior iOS editions but, again you can now pinch-zoom to continue video playback inline.

 Pro tip: you can now listen to the video’s audio track as it continues playing in the background even if you switch to another tab—awesome for those times when you’d like to enjoy our podcasts in a browser.